 Citizen Perspectives on Driverless Vehicles

 Technological innovation is a powerful force of social change—perhaps the most powerful such force in today’s world—yet it is rarely subject to focused, anticipatory democratic deliberation.
 In recent decades, however, tools for steering technological change in democratically responsive ways have been developed, tested, and to a limited degree deployed.
-The Consortium for Science, Policy & Outcomes is working with the Kettering Foundation to bring citizens’ perspectives to bear on the emergence of a potentially world-transforming technology: self-driving vehicles.
+The Consortium for Science, Policy & Outcomes is working to bring citizens’ perspectives to bear on the emergence of a potentially world-transforming technology: self-driving vehicles.

 Driverless, or autonomous, vehicles appear to be the future of personal transportation.
 At the convergence of rapid innovations in artificial intelligence, technology platforms, and transportation, autonomous vehicles are poised to revolutionize all aspects of mobility.
 The broad diffusion of self-driving vehicles into society—which by some estimates could occur as soon as the next decade—represents an example of “creative destruction,” a term used by the economist Joseph Schumpeter to describe the incessant process of new technologies and industries replacing older ones.

 An earlier example of creative destruction includes the precursor of driverless vehicles: the introduction of the automobile at the beginning of the last century.
 As they replaced horses and carriages and the people those modes of transport employed, automobiles opened up new industries, job opportunities, and social patterns.
 From our reliance on oil to the rise of suburbs, cars shape modern life in ways large and small.
 Autonomous vehicles stand to do the same, on a scale probably not seen since Henry Ford began mass-producing the Model T in 1908.